Code of a Killer: Episodes

+Originally aired in 2015 in the UK and Australia as two 65-minute episodes; currently streams online as three 45-minute episodes plus one 28-minute ‘Behind the Scenes’ special.
+The episode descriptions below are for the (current) thee-episode format, while air dates and viewership data apply to the (original) two-episode format.

 Reception

 Critical reception

 The drama received a mixed reception.
 The first part was criticised for dramatic sluggishness and a reliance on crime-show clichés in the portrayal of the two main characters.
 The depiction of Alec Jeffreys as the stereotypical absent-minded "boffin" was cited by several reviewers.
 Gerard O'Donovan in The Daily Telegraph called the show's version of him a "stock obsessive boffin so wedded to his lab instruments that his marriage was permanently on the brink of collapse".
 Julia Raeside in The Guardian wrote, "There are obligatory scenes in which Jeffreys misses a school play and receives a phone call from his wife pronouncing, 'Your dinner’s in the dog.'
 There are only so many times co-workers can remark, 'Don’t work too late' or 'Aren’t you going home?' before the hammering repetition starts to cause a dent in your enjoyment."
 Chris Bennion in The Independent concluded that "Sadly this drama had the fingerprints of countless other by-numbers crime thrillers all over it."

 Alex Hardy in The Times was less critical, giving the show four stars out of five and saying that "this fact-based drama managed to balance tragedy with optimism", but added that it "inevitably contained elements of soap".